 - Download the Samsung USB Drivers for the Windows operating system running on the computer.

-Rooting the Samsung Galaxy A5 SM-A500F1 running Android 6.0.1 Marshmallow software updates using CF-Auto-Root
+How to Root Samsung Galaxy A5 SM-A500F1 on Android 6.0.1 Marshmallow Using CF-Auto-Root

 1. Unlock the Developer Options menu on the Samsung Galaxy A5 smartphone so you can use the new menu available inside.